samuelduchesne/archetypal/paper/paper.md

 improve building energy analysis workflows.
 For instance, `archetypal` exposes simulation results as time-series DataFrames and typical building energy profiles such as the space heating, space cooling and domestic hot water profiles are accessible by default.
-Other user-specified output names can also be specified.
+Other output names can be specified by the user.

 Furthermore, for a drastic workflow speed gain, especially when larger IDF files can take several minutes to complete, `archetypal` features a caching method that handles